Linh91/CV/README.md

 ## Ngoc Linh Sammy Ha

-An enthusiastic and driven individual, keen learner and able to rise up to challenges outside of comfort zone.
+An enthusiastic and driven individual who is able to rise up to challenges outside of her comfort zone.
+A keen learner with a desire for developing my programming and problem solving skills.

+My thirst for knowledge lead me to teach myself basic HTML and CSS in my spare time which I found to be mentally stimulating.
+I decided programming would be the future for me and began my journey with Makers Academy.

+The next phase of this journey is to become a **Full-Stack Developer** with Test Driven Development and extreme programming values.

 ## Skills